 The rate for reclaimed water is lower than the potable water rate, so users may see a reduction in utility bills.
 Additionally, reclaimed meters are not charged impact fees.

-Are there any incentives for voluntary connectino to reclaimed?
+- Are there any incentives for voluntary connection to reclaimed?

-Yes, Austin Water offers rebate of up to $100,000 for voluntary connections to reclaimed.
-The details can be found here.
+Yes, Austin Water offers a rebate of up to $100,000 for voluntary connections to reclaimed.
+The details are in this Reclaimed Water rebate document.
+(PDF 340 KB)

 Austin Water has constructed reclaimed water bulk water facilities at several locations within the Austin area.
 Customers will have to set up a bulk-fill water account and will have the ability to haul reclaimed water from those dispensing stations to their final locations.